 Turns out, “Busy as a Beaver,” is relevant!

-Although this department is not in charge of water quality, (mentioned in my previous post), Drainage District NO. 1 station takes in storm water runoff from a 20,000 acre area of town.
+Although this department is not in charge of water quality (mentioned in my previous post), Drainage District NO. 1 station takes in stormwater runoff from a 20,000-acre area of town.

-Special Thanks to the Columbia Slough Watershed Council for all the environmental education, stewardship awareness, restoration, and relationship building they perform in the community and watershed.
+Special thanks to the Drainage District NO. 1 and Byron Woltersdorf for all the valuable information and fun tour!
+And, to the Columbia Slough Watershed Council for all the environmental education, stewardship awareness, restoration, and relationship building they perform in the community and watershed.
 Please visit the site for additional information, volunteer opportunities, and announcements for future events and workshops.